 In 2024, Panama City saw a 3% reduction in violent crime in central tourist districts like Casco Viejo, thanks to increased police presence .
 However, incidents of petty theft in crowded areas remain a concern.

 Now I mentioned my own experience at the start of the blog post and I am going to divulge it now.
 On a journey one evening, heading to the Selina to take in the view from the rooftop bar, the streets became quite.
-The Uber driver had turned down a road that should have been avoided as riots had begun.
+The Uber driver had turned down a road that should have been avoided as riots were taking place in the area.
 The students were protesting about the cost of living and future prospects.

-The police were armed with tear gas and bean bag guns and were firing at will, the taxi driver apologies asked me to keep my head down and reversed out of the situation.
-It all happened very quickly but was a classic one wrong turn moment.
+The police were armed with tear gas and bean bag guns, these were being used, there was dust in the air and shouting and jeering going on, the taxi driver apologies asked me to keep my head down and reversed out of the situation.
+It all happened very quickly but was a classic 'one wrong turn moment'.

 Why am I telling you this, not to scare you but to show that there are issues that you do need to just check when in the city.
-However I would say this about any city anyway and frankly the police presence what that large, at no time did I as a tourist in this country feel unsafe!
+However I would say this about any city and frankly, the police presence what that large, at no time did I, as a tourist in Panama, feel unsafe!
 Moral of the story, check the news for any civil unrest before hitting the big cities.
-I would say this more so in Nicragaua, Hondorus and El Salvador than Panama.
-One other thing the taxi driver mentioned to me, which makes perfect sense is
+Double down on this advice when visiting other central American countries like Nicragaua, Hondorus and El Salvador.
+One other thing the taxi driver mentioned to me, which makes perfect sense is:

 The Americans would never let the city of Panama fall into mass civil unrest due to the amount of product that is shipped through the Canal!

 It makes a lot of sense when you think about it!
-Generally for city travel I tend to recommend locks and anti theft bags, especially if you are an anxious traveller, a small investment in these can give you piece of mind.
-Check them out below on Amazon.
+Generally quick wins for city travel are TSA approved locks and anti theft bags, especially if you are an anxious traveller, a small investment in these can give you piece of mind.

 Ooooookkkkkkayyyy onto our next location